-The Regional Growth Strategy restricts extension of urban-standard sanitary sewerage services beyond the Growth PolicyUrban Containment Policy Area Boundary as set out under policy 2.2(5).
+The Regional Growth Strategy restricts extension of urban-standard sanitary sewerage services beyond the Urban Containment Policy Area Boundary as set out under policy 2.2(5).

-Within the Growth PolicyUrban Containment Policy Area, employment and population growth is to be accommodated in directed to areas that meet criteria set out in Objective 3.1, for complete communities, as per the criteria set out in Objective 3.1.
+Within the Urban Containment Policy Area, employment and population growth is to be accommodated in complete communities, as per the criteria set out in Objective 3.1.
 Complete communities are intended to accommodate housing, jobs and services at densities that will support transit.
-Focusing Accommodating growth in complete communities is central to reducing community-based greenhouse gas emissions, reducing development pressure on rural and resource lands and keeping infrastructure affordable.
+Accommodating growth in complete communities is central to reducing community-based greenhouse gas emissions, reducing development pressure on rural and resource lands and keeping infrastructure affordable.

-Where Capital Green Lands and Renewable Resource Lands Policy Areas overlap with the Growth Policy Urban Containment Policy Area, the land use policy for the Capital Green Lands and Renewable Resource Lands Policy Areas shall take precedence.
-Liquid waste service may be provided to such lands within the Growth Policy Urban Containment Policy Area provided it is for a purpose consistent with the land use designations for the Capital Green Lands and Renewable Resource Lands Policy Areas.
+Where Capital Green Lands and Renewable Resource Lands Policy Areas overlap with the Urban Containment Policy Area, the land use policy for the Capital Green Lands and Renewable Resource Lands Policy Areas shall take precedence.
+Liquid waste service may be provided to such lands within the Urban Containment Policy Area provided it is for a purpose consistent with the land use designations for the Capital Green Lands and Renewable Resource Lands Policy Areas.